WebAhead/master-reference/coursebook/week-7/project.md

 ## Project
 ### Task

-<p style="text-align: center;">You are free to create any kind of site that you like, so get creative!</p>
+You are free to create any kind of site that you like, so get creative!

 Make sure you're creating your site from a user-centred design perspective, by starting your planning phase with user stories.
 You always want to be building the most important features first.